gugi9000/tictactoe/README.md

 ![Tic-tac-toe](logo32x32.png "Logo")

-Basically just an awesome graphical experince in the world of tic-tac-toe.
+Basically just an awesome graphical experience in the world of tic-tac-toe.